badamiec3/readMeFile/README.md

 ![account][account]

 ## Known Issues
-There are a few bugs with the current build of the app:
+The are a few known bugs which have occured during the development stages, and might occur for the user:
-* If a user attempts to change their email to another email that already exists in the database, the app will inexplicably delete the account entirely
+* A small grey pixel appears on the colour inputs.
+The cause of this is unknown, and its presence does not detrimentally affect the functionality of the application.
-* Certain errors do not appear on the front end when they should, for example: if the user inputs incorrect login information, they should receive an 'Incorrect Username' or 'Incorrect Password' warning – instead the page merely reloads
+* Very rarely the update button has been observed to update the database but not the user display.
+This is usually fixed immediately by reloading the page.

 ## Future Improvements
 There are several features of the application I would like to improve: